Every year on June 7, World Food Safety Day reminds us of the critical need for safe, nutritious food for all.

 Since 2019, World Food Safety Day has served as a call to action for individuals, industries, and policymakers worldwide to prioritize food safety at every level of the supply chain.
 While food safety may be an overlooked public health issue for most of the year, this day offers an opportunity to back initiatives that protect public health and build sustainable futures.

-Through education, collaboration, and innovation, we can build food systems that are fair, sustainable, healthy, and create lasting change.
+Through education, collaboration, and innovation, we can build food systems that are fair, sustainable, and healthy.

 Workers at Theday Agro Industry in Addis Ababa, Ethiopia, prepare fruit for jam production.
 (TechnoServe)